Connecticut Sun: A new era (2016–2024)

-2025 off-season rebuild and sale dispute
+[Needs information on 2023 and 2024 playoff runs, with update to summary about how many seasons they reached the playoffs.]

+Sale of the team (2025–2026)

 In early 2025, during free agency, the Sun traded away three of their previous starting five players while DeWanna Bonner signed with the Indiana Fever and the Phoenix Mercury acquired Alyssa Thomas in a sign and trade deal.
 It marked the first time in WNBA history that a starting five was completely dismantled after a playoff appearance.

 On May 12, 2025, Sportico reported that the Mohegan tribe had retained investment bank Allen & Company to explore a sale of the team, with Sportico commenting that a relocation out of Connecticut was "likely."
 On August 2, 2025, The Boston Globe reported that Boston Celtics minority owner Stephen Pagliuca would purchase the Sun with the intent of relocating the team to Boston by 2027.
 That following day, however, the Hartford Courant reported that Marc Lasry, a Connecticut native and former co-owner of the Milwaukee Bucks, made a bid to buy the team, which would move them to Hartford.
 The WNBA was reportedly unwilling to accept either bid on the grounds that neither city had applied for an expansion team during the most recent round of expansion.
-Instead, it was reported that the WNBA preferred that, should the Sun be sold, that it be sold to ownership tied to nine cities that had recently made unsuccessful bids for expansion teams, specifically Houston Rockets owner Tilman Fertitta to bring the WNBA back to Houston, where the Houston Comets had played from 1997 to 2008.
+Instead, it was reported that the WNBA preferred that, should the Sun be sold, that it be sold to ownership tied to nine cities that had recently made unsuccessful bids for expansion teams, specifically Houston Rockets owner Tilman Fertitta or Cleveland Cavaliers owner Dan Gilbert.
 On September 4, ESPN reported that the state of Connecticut sent a proposal of its own to purchase a minority stake in the Sun, which would allow the construction of a practice facility and a limited slate of games at PeoplesBank Arena in Hartford.